 16.)
 Chitrakote Falls in Chattisgarh

-How to reach: Nearest airport of Raigarh is 280 Km.
+How to reach: The nearest airport in Raigarh is 280 Km.
 Travel by bus or train from Raipur to Jagdalpur.
 From Jagdalpur waterfall is 40 km and take a taxi to reach the falls.

 Best time to Visit: From September to November-December to see the falls at it’s best.